GaloisInc/crucible/crux-llvm/README.md

-The `crucible-c` tool (and corresponding C library) are intended for verifying C programs containing inline specifications (in the form of function calls to create non-deterministic values and assert properties).
+The `crux-llvm` tool (and corresponding C library) are intended for verifying C programs containing inline specifications (in the form of function calls to create non-deterministic values and assert properties).
 The API defined by SV-COMP is supported, as it an